South Carolina likely won't make abortion rules stricter - NewsBreak

 South Carolina likely won't make abortion rules stricter

-COLUMBIA, S.C.
-(AP) — Conservative South Carolina lawmakers voted Tuesday not to make changes to the state’s abortion laws after this summer’s U.S. Supreme Court decision, meaning rules on abortion likely will not become more restrictive.

-South Carolina was for decades at the forefront of passing more restrictive abortion laws that challenged Roe v.
-Wade, before the landmark case was overturned this summer.

-But the state that helped lead the nation through requiring ultrasounds, parental consent and 24-hour waiting periods before abortions is at an impasse during a special session.
-The Senate could only muster enough votes to tweak South Carolina’s current six-week ban — which isn’t even in effect at the moment because of a state Supreme Court challenge.
+But lawmakers are at an impasse during a special session.
+The Senate could only muster enough votes to tweak South Carolina's current six-week ban — which isn't even in effect at the moment because of a state Supreme Court challenge.

 The House started its session Tuesday by rejecting a proposal by Democratic Rep. Gilda Cobb-Hunter to have the right to abortion placed before voters in a constitutional amendment.